 English proficiency requirements

 A good command of English is required of all students attending the University of Oslo.
-International students; PhD research fellows and post doctoral research fellows who are not native speakers of English, must document their proficiency in English by taking one of the following internationally recognised tests:
+International students; PhD Research Fellows who are not native speakers of English, must document their proficiency in English by taking one of the following internationally recognised tests:

 - TOEFL - Test of English as a Foreign Language